-A. PowerSearch is perhaps best described as the "Googlization” of practically everything that is owned by the WMU Libraries.
+A. PowerSearch is perhaps best described as the "Googlization” of practically everything that is owned by the Western Michigan University Libraries.

 Q. What does PowerSearch include?

-A. It contains almost all of the collections of the WMU Libraries -- books, journal articles, newspapers, dissertations, book reviews, government documents, instructional videos, etc. For a complete list of publishers and databases that are included in PowerSearch please click here.
+A. It contains most of the collections of the WMU Libraries -- books, journal articles, newspapers, dissertations, book reviews, government documents, and instructional videos.

 Q. When should I use PowerSearch?

 - If you need to quickly retrieve items on a topic.
 (Example: I need three good sources on the First Crusade.)